 Online manuals or guides

-Every piece of hardware you buy, be it a washing machine or a smartphone, is accompanied by a user manual.
+Every piece of hardware you buy, be it a washing machine or a smartphone, it is accompanied by a user manual.
 You can store the information contained in this user manual into an online knowledge base to create an online manual or guide.

 The difference is that a paper manual can be used only by one person or a few people at a time.
 With a web-based manual or guide, millions of people can access it from anywhere, at anytime and on any device.
-The ultimate way of delivering product help to customers, online guides and manuals are the bread and butter of many hardware manufacturing companies.

 Learn more about how you can create online user manuals and document software features more efficiently.